 - Dispatch a new event when critical actions happen in your code, giving other components the option to react

-The event system in Drupal is unlikely to change in Drupal 8.
+The event system in Drupal is unlikely to change for a while.
 Expect contributed modules to start dispatching events in place of invoking hooks for some types of interactions.
+Resources labeled with Drupal 8 should also apply to Drupal 9.